f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Apply License via CLI
 ---------------------

-You can license the VLEOS system automatically if the F5's licesing server is reachable form the VELOS system, and it can resolve the licesing servers name via DNS.
+You can license the VELOS system automatically if the F5's licesing server is reachable from the VELOS system, and it can resolve the licensing servers name via DNS.
 If this is not possible, manual licesing may be used.
 To license the VELOS chassis automatically from the F5OS CLI:

 .. code-block:: bash